Lobuje East Peak 21 Days Map

 Insurance:

 Comprehensive travel insurance covering health, accidents, theft, helicopter evacuation, and medical treatment is mandatory for trekking in Nepal.
-As Island Peak climb reaches over 6000m altitude, so you need to make sure that the Insurance covers it.
+As Lobuje East Peak climb reaches over 6000m altitude, so you need to make sure that the Insurance covers it.
 Choose a reliable provider with prompt services and a suitable policy.

 Permits and Visa Requirements: